AlloyCI/alloy-runner/docs/commands/README.md

 You can specify the arguments when invoking the registration command:

-    gitlab-runner register --non-interactive <other-arguments>
+    alloy-runner register --non-interactive <other-arguments>

 Or by configuring the environment variable before the `register` command:

     <other-environment-variables>
     export REGISTER_NON_INTERACTIVE=true
-    gitlab-runner register
+    alloy-runner register

 > **Note:** Boolean parameters must be passed in the command line with `--key={true|false}`.

-### gitlab-runner list
+### alloy-runner list

 This command lists all runners saved in the [configuration file](#configuration-file).

-### gitlab-runner verify
+### alloy-runner verify

-This command checks if the registered runners can connect to GitLab, but it doesn't verify if the runners are being used by the GitLab Runner service.
+This command checks if the registered runners can connect to AlloyCI, but it doesn't verify if the runners are being used by the AlloyCI Runner service.
 An example output is:

 ```bash